danchoi/soywiki/README.markdown

 inspect your revision history.
 The Git repo for your SoyWiki wiki will be located in the same directory as your wiki files.

-To sync your SoyWiki wiki between two personal computers, you can follow the instructions [here][git-sync] or you can set up an bare Git repository upstream on some server for all your computers to push to and pull from.
+To sync your SoyWiki wiki between two personal computers, you can follow the instructions [here][git-sync] and set up an bare Git repository on some server for all your computers to push to and pull from.

 [git-sync]:http://www-cs-students.stanford.edu/~blynn/gitmagic/ch03.html